idbrii/vim-ripple/README.rst

 Vim-Ripple
 ----------
-vim-ripple is a REPL (read-evalulate-print-loop) plugin for vim.
+vim-ripple is a REPL (read-evaluate-print-loop) plugin for vim.
 It allows you to write code in a vim buffer and execute it from that buffer.
 The results will be appended to the buffer.
 You can write both single lines of code and blocks. vim-ripple can support any language with native vim bindings.